JetBrains/junie-github-action/README.md

 |-------|-------------|---------|
 | `base_branch` | Base branch for creating new branches | `github.base_ref` |
 | `create_new_branch_for_pr` | Create new branch for PR contributors | `false` |

+Note: On non-PR events, if `base_branch` is not set it defaults to the repository's default branch.

 #### Junie Configuration